-The Schneider Electric Switched Rack Power Distribution Unit (PDU) may be used as a stand-alone, network-manageable power distribution device or up to four devices can be connected together with one network connection.
+The APC by Schneider Electric Rack Power Distribution Unit (PDU) may be used as a stand-alone, networkmanageable power distribution device or up to four devices can be connected together using one network connection.
 The Rack PDU provides real-time remote monitoring of connected loads.
 User-defined alarms warn of potential circuit overloads.
-The Rack PDU provides full control over outlets through remote commands and user interface settings.

-Your AP89XX Switched Rack PDU comes with a terminator installed in the display In or Out port.
+Your Rack PDU comes with a terminator installed in the display In or Out port.
+In stand-alone operation of AP88XX and AP78XXB Metered models, one terminator must be installed in the display In or Out port.
 To use Network Port Sharing between up to four units, a terminator must be installed in the In port at one end of the group and another on the Out port at the other end of the group.

 You can manage a Rack PDU through its web interface (UI), its command line interface (CLI), StruxureWare, or Simple Network Management Protocol (SNMP).
-(To use the PowerNet MIB with an SNMP browser, see the PowerNet SNMP Management Information Base (MIB) Reference Guide, available at www.schneider-electric.com.)
+(To use the PowerNet MIB with an SNMP browser, see the PowerNet SNMP Management Information Base (MIB) Reference Guide, available at www.apc.com.)
 Rack PDUs have these additional features:

-- Device power, peak power, apparent power, power factor and energy. - Phase voltage, current, peak current, power, apparent power and power factor. - Bank current and peak current (for models that support breaker banks). - Configurable alarm thresholds that provide network and visual alarms to help avoid overloaded circuits. - Various levels of access: Super User, Administrator, Device User, Read-Only, Outlet User, and Network-Only User (These are protected by user name and password requirements). - Multiple user login feature which allows up to four users to be logged in simultaneously. - Individual outlet control. - Configurable power delays. - Event and data logging.
+- Device power, peak power, apparent power, power factor and energy. - Phase voltage, current, peak current, power, apparent power and power factor. - · Bank current and peak current (for models that support breaker banks). - Configurable alarm thresholds that provide network and visual alarms to help avoid overloaded circuits. - Various levels of access: Super User, Administrator, Device User, Read-Only, and Network-Only User (These are protected by user name and password requirements). - Multiple user login feature which allows up to four users to be logged in simultaneously. - Event and data logging.
 The event log is accessible by Telnet, Secure CoPy (SCP), File Transfer Protocol (FTP), serial connection, or web browser (using HTTPS access with SSL, or using HTTP access).
 The data log is accessible by web browser, SCP, or FTP. - E-mail notifications for Rack PDU and Network Management Card (NMC) system events. - SNMP traps, Syslog messages, and e-mail notifications based on the severity level or category of the Rack PDU and NMC system event. - Security protocols for authentication and encryption. - Network Port Sharing (NPS).
 Up to four Rack PDUs of any model can be connected using the In and Out ports so that only one network connection is necessary. - NPS guest firmware auto-update feature allows the NPS host to automatically pass a firmware update to its connected guests.
 This feature will be functional for all guests that have AOS firmware version 6.1.3 or later. - RF Code wireless monitoring support via serial port connection - Cisco EnergyWise certified.

-Note: The Rack PDU does not provide power surge protection.
+NOTE: The Rack PDU does not provide power surge protection.
 To ensure that the device is protected from power failure or power surges, connect the Rack PDU to a Schneider Electric Uninterruptible Power Supply (UPS).